List of Bo' Selecta! characters: The Bear

 The Bear, played by Leigh Francis with a puppet body, is also one of the main protagonists of the series.
 During series one, the bear's segment, entitled "Showbiz Chat", featured a regular celebrity guest chatting to The Bear, in a location which is only described as "up a tree, on Hampstead Heath".
 In series two, the segment was upgraded, and entitled "Bedtime with the Bear".
 The segment featured a similar format, with the exception of the ending, in which the guest would read the Bear a bedtime story, which would feature themselves and other celebrities becoming involved in vulgar activities.
 The stories would always give the Bear an erection, which he would describe as his tail popping out.
-He has an extreme hatred of Stephen, a ginger squirrel, who he often calls "a knob jockey".
+He has an extreme hatred of Stephen, a ginger squirrel, whom he often calls "a knob jockey".
 In series three, "A Bear's Showbiz Tail" saw The Bear go on location to interview celebrities.
 When Avid fails to turn up for the last episode of series three, The Bear is given hosting duties, which resulted in his own Christmas special, "A Bear's Christmas Tail", and the entire fourth series being based around his adventures.
 In Bo' in the USA, he once again had his own segment in which he interviews celebrities.
 The sketches featured The Bear alongside Verne Troyer, who was shown to be The Bear's agent since his move to America.
 The Bear later appeared in the 2018 ITV2 series Keith Lemon - Coming in America and in the video for Keith Lemon's all star charity version of "Do They Know It's Christmas" in 2020, with pop stars like Rick Astley, Emma Bunton, Pixie Lott and Matt Goss.